AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

 6. Assign a static public IP address to the CoPilot software instance/virtual machine.
 For example, in the AWS EC2 console, you would go to the Elastic IP section and assign an EIP to the CoPilot instance.

-    Take note of the IP address to use later during initial setup of CoPilot.
+    Take note of the IP address to use later during initial setup.

 7. Start the CoPilot instance/virtual machine.

     For example, in the AWS EC2 Dashboard, check the instance checkbox and from the Actions menu, choose Start Instance.

-    You are now ready to launch CoPilot in a web browser or from the Aviatrix Controller homepage and perform your initial setup.
+    You are now ready to launch CoPilot in a web browser or from the Aviatrix Controller homepage and perform initial setup.

 Initial Setup of CoPilot
 ========================

-Perform an initial setup of Aviatrix CoPilot after you deploy/launch the CoPilot software in the cloud provider of your choice.
+Perform initial setup of CoPilot after you have launched the instance/virtual machine in the cloud provider environment.

 For initial setup of CoPilot, have the following information available: